sholtodouglas/sholtodouglas.github.io/_posts/2020-06-03-DoesHierarchialRLWorkYet.md

 The dimension of the state has increased from 8 to 12 (an additonal two position and velocity dimensions), and the dimension of the goal has increased by 2 (two positional dimensions).
 The time horizon required to complete both tasks is double that of the single task - but why doesn't it learn to complete what it can regardless?

 Similarly, for the Panda arm environment - my relay learning and flat algorithms fail to learn pushing and pick and place tasks despite scripted expert demonstations.
-OpenAI's baseline implementation of HER+DDPG is capable of learning both push and pick and place tasks - but my RL algorithms (which are effectively wrappers around the Spinning Up implementation of SAC and TD3) fail.
+OpenAI's baseline implementation of HER+DDPG with supervised losses is capable of learning even a difficult tool usage environment I created - but my RL algorithms (which are effectively wrappers around the Spinning Up implementation of SAC and TD3) fail.
 Both of these are obsentisbly stronger algorithms than DPPG - and both successfully learn the pointmass and block task but fail to scale to more complex tasks.
 With the release of (Stable Baselines 3)[https://github.com/DLR-RM/stable-baselines3], I'd like to look into whether other implementations of RL algorithms also fail on these tasks.